 Types of business licenses and permits

-If you are wondering if you need a business license, the answer is most likely yes.
-However, business licenses can vary wildly across different states, cities and industries, so pinpointing which specific licenses you need can be challenging.
-We spoke with industry professionals to identify some of the most common business licenses to get you started, but it is highly advisable to seek legal counsel to find out which ones apply to your business specifically.
+Business licenses can vary wildly across different states, cities and industries, so pinpointing which specific licenses you need can be challenging.
+We spoke with industry professionals to identify some of the most common business licenses required to get started, but it’s crucial to seek legal counsel to determine which ones apply to your business.

 Business operating licenses are state- and city-issued licenses that grant you legal permission to operate your business within your city and state.
 You may need to apply for these separately at the state and city levels, as each jurisdiction has its own requirements and regulations.

 If you operate your business under a different name from the business name you chose and registered, you may be required to register a DBA name.
 DBA stands for “doing business as.”
 It’s also known as a trade name, fictitious name or assumed name.